 How to get a Havasu Falls Permit:

 - Yes, it’s harder to planning a backpacking trip to Havasu Falls is getting the permit.
 You must have reservations, and generally permits sell out for the entire year within the first couple of months of the year (February).
-Your best chance of getting a permit will be to call at the beginning of the year as soon as the reservation lines open.
-If you get a busy signal, keep trying until you call get answered.

 If you want more informations about the trail, camping, permits, directions, and other logistics please send me direct message by Instagram @imageale.